Finish Strong with the Right Running Pace (+ Half Marathon Pace Chart)

 You have signed up for a half marathon and been training for the last few weeks.
 You also have a desired goal time in mind.
 But how do you know if this goal is actually realistic?
-Before the race, you need to be able to estimate your goal time as accurately as possible in order to choose the right pace.
+Before the race, you need to be able to estimate your goal time as accurately as possible in order to choose the right running pace.
 This is important because it helps you to optimize your half marathon prep and select the best strategy for the big day.

-Today we have some tips for you on how to go about finding a realistic pace for your half marathon.
+Today we have some tips for you on how to go about finding a realistic running pace for your half marathon.

 This post includes 2 useful tools for planning your race pace: